ionic-team/ionic-portals/website/docs/getting-started/android.md

 ## Adding Web Code

-Now that your Portal is successfully registered, created, and linked, you just need to add the web code to your application.
+Now that your Portal is successfully registered, created, and linked, you need to add the web code to your application.
 The web code lives in folders under `src/main/assets`.
 You can use either many web applications or one "Single Page Application" (SPA) and dynamically link to the route you want to use.
 By default, the [PortalManager](../reference/android/portal-manager) will look in the folder named the same as the `portalId` used.
 You can use the [setStartDir()](../reference/android/portal-builder#setStartDir) function to set the web application's directory.

 For more information on how to setup your web bundle, see our how to guide on [how to pull in a web bundle](../how-to/pull-in-web-bundle).